10 May 13

-BAFTA’s Generation Next TV Forum will give you the tools to forge a successful career in television.
-Aimed at those on the first rung of the career ladder, will give you access to the best minds in the industry and help you leverage your skills and talent to get ahead.
+Held on Friday 10 May, BAFTA’s Generation Next TV Forum was an all-day event aimed at those on the first rung of the career ladder, giving access to the best minds in the industry to help young talent to get ahead.

-This day-long session of masterclasses, panels, Q&As and networking will give you a better understanding of how the industry functions, the skills needed in the multitude of different craft roles, how departments work together, where there is money to be made and how to protect yourself from selling your birth right for a mess of pottage.
-Delegates will think about their skills and ambitions, and learn something invaluable about the creative industries.
+This day-long session of masterclasses, panels, Q&As and networking aimed to give emerging talent a better understanding of how the industry functions, the skills needed in the multitude of different craft roles, how departments work together, where there is money to be made and how to protect yourself from selling your birth right for a mess of pottage.

-BAFTA TV Forum: Generation Next has been made possible by the generous support of David Wolstencroft.
+BAFTA TV Forum: Generation Next was made possible by the generous support of David Wolstencroft.

 9-9.30am - Delegate Registrations

 9.40am - BAFTA Welcome: Anne Morrison, Chair BAFTA Learning and Events committee